dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveAttributeCoercion.rst

     .. _dcmLeadingCFindSCP:

     dcmLeadingCFindSCP_"
-    "Attribute Update Policy",string,"Specifies how attributes shall be updated with attributes fetched from Leading C-FIND SCP; MERGE, if absent","
+    "Attribute Update Policy",string,"Specifies how attributes shall be updated with attributes fetched from Leading C-FIND SCP.
+Enumerated values: SUPPLEMENT, MERGE, OVERWRITE.
+If absent, MERGE will be applied.","
     .. _dcmAttributeUpdatePolicy:

     dcmAttributeUpdatePolicy_"